markus7017/myfiles/shelly/READMEbeta.md

 - **re-discover things**
 - the channel/item linkage should be restored automatically
 - verify the linked channels, maybe the are new ones and in rare cases I rename channels for consistency.

+After re-adding the things makes sure to review the thing configuration if you had enabled support for Range extender mode, BLU devices or LoRa add-on.
+If you had enabled BLU support and you don't want to use it anymore, go to the device's WebUI and delete any script name starting with 'oh-'.

 ### Binding does not start (does not show status=active), doesn't show up